epecsok/LiMe-Lab-Cornell.github.io/readme.md

 ```

 - For the special character, JSON can read ASCII code or the rendered ASCII code.
-For example, `&#214;` = Ö, you could type either `&#214;` or Ö in JSON file.
+For example, `&#214;` = Ö, you could type either `&#214;` or Ö in the JSON file.